UBC-DSCI/introduction-to-datascience-python/source/regression1.md

 we will split our data into training, validation, and test sets, we will use `scikit-learn` workflows, we will use a K-nearest neighbors (KNN) approach to make predictions, and we will use cross-validation to choose K.
-Because of how similar these procedures are, make sure to read Chapters {ref}`classification` and {ref}`classification2` before reading this one&mdash;we will move a little bit faster here with the concepts that have already been covered.
+Because of how similar these procedures are, make sure to read the {ref}`classification` and {ref}`classification2` chapters before reading this one&mdash;we will move a little bit faster here with the concepts that have already been covered.
 This chapter will primarily focus on the case where there is a single predictor,